 The Broome County Sheriff serves all Broome County residents, covering an 850-mile patrol area.
-Their headquarters are located at the Broome County Safety Facility in the Town of Dickinson.
-On average, the Broome County Sheriff Department responds to approximate 120 calls per year in Sanford.
+Their headquarters are located about 30 miles west of the town at the Broome County Safety Facility in the Town of Dickinson.
+After the dissolution of the Village of Deposit Police Department in 2020, the Broome County Sheriff established a substation in the village.
+Between 2021 and 2022, the Broome County Sheriff Department responded to a total of 483 calls in Sanford, approximately 241 calls per year.